I woke up in a daze, I couldn’t wait!

 I was stoked when about 3/4 of the way through the show the bassist said they were done with this tour and were going to go home, celebrate the holidays, then record a new record.

 “We will see you back here in a few months.” he said before they tore into another tune!

 Like a flash of lightning, they were done, playing a Thin Lizzy tune as their closer.
 Bad ass dueling guitar solos ensued!

 I slowly wound my way via long line down the stairs, passed the coat check and bar, then out to the street.

 It was lightly sprinkling again so I again selected the Uber option.
 It was shockingly affordable.

-My ride a few mile cost about 5$.
-I figured since it was still early, I may as well have a pint at the beer hall, PiwPaw, I’d been to a couple night before.
+My ride a few miles cost about 5$.
+I figured since it was still early, I may as well have a pint at the beer hall, PiwPaw, I’d been to a couple of night before.